r-spatial/rgee/paper.md

 ```

 ## Metadata display
 The `ee_print` function can save and display all metadata related to EE spatial objects.
-With `ee_print` users can retrieve information about: the number of images or features, number of bands or geometries, number of pixels, geotransform, datatype, properties and aproximate object size. `ee_print` can be used inside debugging pipelines (e.g. linking with ee.Image.aside).
+With `ee_print`, users can retrieve information about the number of images or features, number of bands or geometries, number of pixels, geotransform, datatype, properties and approximate object size. `ee_print` can be used inside debugging pipelines (e.g. linking with `ee.Image.aside`).

 ```r
 library(rgee)